 Getting to Milos

-Chances are if you’re visiting the island of Milos, you’ll be arriving by ferry.
-There is an airport in Milos but it only services routes to and from Athens and flight costs are much higher than ferry tickets whether you’re coming from another island or Athens.
+Chances are if you’re visiting the Milos, you’ll be arriving by ferry.
+There is an airport on the island but it only services routes to and from Athens and flight costs are much higher than ferry tickets whether you’re coming from another island or the Greek capital.

 For those arriving by ferry, you’ll arrive at the port, in the town of Adamantas.
-Adamantas is a small town located in the northern part of the island and is conveniently located close to popular destinations for accommodation and sightseeing.
+Adamantas (also called Adamas) is a small town located in the northern part of the island and is conveniently located close to popular destinations for accommodation and sightseeing.

 From here, there are plenty of bus options making it possible to easily continue onward to your destination.